 Restore An Old Jeep

-The Jeep CJ series was first produced by Willys, then Kaiser, followed by American Motors, and finally Chrysler.
-Changes from a 1940's military vehicle to a modern ride mostly came in small, yearly increments.
+The Jeep CJ series was first produced by Willys, followed by Kaiser, then American Motors, and then replaced by the Wrangler in 1987.
+Changes from a 1940's military vehicle to a 1980's commuter was mostly done in small, yearly increments.

 Read: Best Old Jeep To Restore